zalando-nakadi/nakadi-ui/CONTRIBUTING.md

 When creating a pull request, its comment should reference the corresponding issue id.

+### Test Coverage

+Nakadi UI server test coverage report is published to https://codecov.io/gh/zalando-nakadi/nakadi-ui

+The client elm-test coverage report will be created in `.coverage` folder.

 ## Development
 ### Run development server
 Start the development server.